Once the reserve of professional riders, power meters have gained significant traction across the recreational side of cycling in recent years.

 However, most power meters will also require you to perform a zero-offset at regular intervals, so it knows to report zero when no torque is being applied to the pedals.

-Crank vs spider vs pedal power meters
+Power meter types: crank vs spider vs pedal power meters

 If you’ve decided you do want a power meter, the first thing to consider is where you want it on your bike.
 Typically, crank, spider and pedal power meters are the most common options.